Checking in: The Press Hotel, Portland, Maine

 The rest of the story

-The hotel’s lower floor houses a fitness center, hallway art gallery, and meeting rooms with names such as Editorial and Composing.
+The hotel’s lower floor houses a fitness center, a hallway art gallery, and meeting rooms titled Editorial and Composing.

 Other amenities include complimentary airport and transportation center transfers, free Wifi, guest bicycles, and concierge and evening turn-down services.